christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 ```

 ## Lists
-In the same way that you can collect characters in a string, you can other types of data (such as numbers) in a list.
+In the same way that you can collect characters in a string, you can collect other types of data (such as numbers) in a list.
 Lists are very powerful if you need to store large amounts of data.

 If you know what values you want to store in your list, you can initialize a new list by surrounding your numbers with square brackets, and separating them by commas: